Highlights

 Q: What size of plant pot for a Willow Twist?

-The general rule is that the width of the pot should match the width of the crown you wish to grow.
 So, as the Willow Twist grows, it may need a larger pot.
-A larger pot can also mean less frequent watering is required.
+A larger pot can also mean that less frequent watering is required.

 Q: How deep should a Willow Twist be planted?